andrew/ultimate-awesome/README.md

 - [awesome-poe](https://github.com/5k-mirrors/awesome-poe) - A collection of awesome Path of Exile resources.
 - [awesome-crypto](https://github.com/9cat/awesome-crypto) - All the resource related to crypto , bitcoin,  blockchains, DeFi projects.
 - [awesome-database-arXiv-papers](https://github.com/aaronchenwei/awesome-database-arXiv-papers) - A curated list of awesome arXiv papers on database.
-- [awesome-devtools](https://github.com/absozero/awesome-devtools) - A list of awesome developer tools and apps that I use.
 - [awesome-website-tools](https://github.com/adiuem/awesome-website-tools) - This repository is a curated collection of interesting and important websites and tools that I've discovered on the internet.
 Whether you're a developer, designer, learner, or productivity enthusiast, you'll find valuable resources here to enhance your skills and workflow.
 - [awesome-material](https://github.com/ahmed-hamdy101/awesome-material) - This Source of High Quality Educations Including Version of Reverse-engineering that would be publish soon.
 - [awesome-mcp](https://github.com/alexmili/awesome-mcp) - Awesome ModelContextProtocol resources - A curated list of MCP resources.